parkpow/platerec-documentation/source/index.html.md

 ### Thailand

 <aside class="warn">
 This country is only available in Snapshot SDK.
 Thai characters are not supported on our Cloud API.
+You will need a custom Docker image.
+Replace `platerecognizer/alpr` by `platerecognizer/alpr:thailand` in the [installation instructions](https://app.platerecognizer.com/sdk/).
 </aside>

 | State               | Region code |